Design of the Month · February 2008

 Jean Beaulieu

 Jean Beaulieu, artist and creator, painter for 27 years, has exhibited in a dozen cities worldwide.
 He started doing stained glass fifteen years ago and decided to use the glasswork in the service of a cause dear to him: troubled youth.
 He is the founder of the MargiArt project which for the last four years has provided stained glass instruction for these young people.
-This project inspired him to found Les Ateliers ART-GO, an organization that oversees community groups in Québec City, Trois-Rivières, Art-GoMontréal and eventually Vancouver and Toronto.
-For more information (in French) on Jean Beaulieu and the ART-GO organization, click on the ART-GO logo.
-There you will also find more Cirque du Soleil images by Jean as well as pictures of historical stained glass panels made by street kids.
+This project inspired him to found Les Ateliers ART-GO, an organization that oversees community groups in Québec City, Trois-Rivières, Montréal and eventually Vancouver and Toronto.
 You may also send him an email.

 Click Jean's image to see him in front of two historical panels at the Parc Portuaire de Trois-Rivières.

 This pattern may be used to make one or more artworks for sale or personal enjoyment.
-The pattern may be printed for personal use only and may not be sold or given away in printed or electronic form.
+This pattern may be printed for personal use only and may not be sold or given away in printed or electronic form.